• Recipes

 2 tablespoons of garam masala

-3 large potatoes cut into 1 and 1/2 inch cubes
+3 large potatoes cut into 1 and a 1/2 inch cubes

-1/2 cup of chopped coriander leaves for garnish(optional)
+1/2 a cup of coriander leaves to b used as a garnish(optional)

-Once the oil is hot, add mustard seed, fry until they pop.
+Once the oil is hot, add mustard seed(1 tsp), and fry until they pop.
 20 seconds.

 Fry the ingredients until the onions turn golden.

-Season with salt and pour in the vinegar, combine all the ingredients in the pan until you have a semi-liquid paste.
+Season with salt and pour in the vinegar(1/4 cup), combine all the ingredients in the pan until you have a semi-liquid paste.

 Slow simmer until potatoes are tender and the gravy turns into a fragrant spicy semi-liquid, thick gravy, coating both beef and the potatoes.